futures in sight

 Ricardo holds a bachelor degree in Traditional Chinese Medicine from UWS and an Associate Diploma in Accounting from NSW TAFE.

 Over the years, Ricardo has become passionate about supporting advocacy issues related to people with disabilities, as well as researching alternative medicines and reviewing positive outcomes to assist injured people in their recovery.
+Ricardo joined futures in sights in October 2016 as a customer and joined the Advisory Group in 2018.
+He believes that it is very important to ensure that participants of the NDIS are well set up with their plans to gain their independence.

 Our Name and Logo